Bukasson/alx-system_engineering-devops/0x00-shell_basics/README.md

 - `2-bring_me_home`: This script changes the working directory to the user's home directory, regardless of the current working directory.
 - `3-listfiles`: This script prints the directory contents in long format.
 - `4-listmorefiles`: This script prints the directory contents, (including hidden files) in the long format.
+- `5-listfilesdigitonly1: This script prints the current directory contents, (including hidden files and user and gropu IDs displayed numerically) in long format.